Planning Your Physics or Biological Physics Major

 When are the courses offered?

-If you're going to plan out your schedule, it helps to know when various physics courses are typically offered and what the co- and pre-requisites are.
+If you are going to plan out your schedule, it helps to know when various physics courses are typically offered and what the co- and pre-requisites are.
 The table linked below has this info.
-We can't promise everything will stay the same in the future, but most of it should.
+We cannot promise everything will stay the same in the future, but most of it should.

 Now that you know what you have to take and when the courses are typically offered, you can start making a plan.
-You'll go over this plan each semester with your advisor.
+You will review this plan each semester with your advisor.
 Although your advisor will probably focus on your math and science classes, you can also include your Gen. Ed. requirements in your plan.
-If you want to start from scratch, here's a blank planning sheet:
+If you want to start from scratch, here is a blank planning sheet:

-Most physics and biological physics majors take the same courses for the first couple of years, so we've created a few pre-filled plans.
-We've only included the minimum requirements for the major, but most of our students take more physics (and other science) courses, so feel free to add more physics courses!
+Most physics and biological physics majors take the same courses for the first two years, so we have created a few pre-filled plans.
+We have only included the minimum requirements for the major, but most of our students take more physics (and other science) courses, so feel free to add more physics courses!
 If one of these plans is close, but not exactly right, just make changes.
-If you want it to look "clean", you can always copy the courses onto a blank one later.
+If you want it to look “clean”, you can always copy the courses onto a blank one later.

 - Typical Physics B.S.

 - Pre-med Physics B.S.

 - Physics B.S. starting as a Sophomore